noetl/noetl/documentation/docs/reference/vars_block_implementation_summary.md

 - Existing playbooks continue to work without modification
 - `vars` block is optional
 - No changes to existing template syntax
-- VarsCache table already existed and migrated from `execution_variable`
+- TransientVars table already existed and migrated from `execution_variable`

 ## Conclusion